-Diversity: The Association of American Medical Colleges (AAMC) defines Diversity as a core value that embodies inclusiveness, mutual respect, and multiple perspectives and serves as a catalyst for change resulting in health equity.
-In this context, we are mindful of all aspects of human differences such as socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography, disability and age.
-We recognize that diversity and excellence go hand-in-hand, enhancing our education and patient care and welcome our ability to interact with other people.
-Diversity, thus, is an SKMC core value.
+Diversity: The Association of American Medical Colleges (AAMC) defines Diversity as a way to describe all aspects of humanity - including our individual differences, characteristics, and experiences.
+Diversity is the concept of including all people and valuing their differences.
+We recognize that diversity and excellence go hand-in-hand and are SKMC core values as they enhance our education and patient care and our ability to interact with other people.
 SKMC is committed to a community of cultural understanding and mutual respect among students, faculty and staff while promoting the overall mission of excellence in education, scholarship, research and patient care.

-Inclusion: The AAMC defines Inclusion as a core element for successfully achieving diversity.
+Inclusion: The AAMC defines Inclusion as a core element for success.
+Inclusion provides the opportunity and environment where everyone has a meaningful experience in and contribution toward our medical schools and health systems and discourages feelings of being unwelcome, left out, or out of place.
 Inclusion is achieved by nurturing the climate and culture of the institution through professional development, education, policy and practice.
 The objective is creating a climate that fosters empathy, belonging, respect, and value for all and encourages engagement and connection throughout the institution and community.
 SKMC believes that this climate provides an environment that promotes optimum education of its students.